The USGS Water Science School

 Hydropower does not pollute the water or the air.
 However, hydropower facilities can have large environmental impacts by changing the environment and affecting land use, homes, and natural habitats in the dam area.

 Most hydroelectric power plants have a dam and a reservoir.
 These structures may obstruct fish migration and affect their populations.
 Operating a hydroelectric power plant may also change the water temperature and the river's flow.
 These changes may harm native plants and animals in the river and on land.
-Reservoirs may cover people's homes, important natural areas, agricultural land, and archeological sites.
+Reservoirs may cover people's homes, important natural areas, agricultural land, and archaeological sites.
 So building dams can require relocating people.
 Methane, a strong greenhouse gas, may also form in some reservoirs and be emitted to the atmosphere.
 (EPA Energy Kids)

 Reservoir construction is "drying up" in the United States